SashaOv/tunery/README.md

 This command will create `favorites.pdf` in the same directory as the layout file.

 ## License

 Licensed under the Apache License, Version 2.0 (the "License").
-See the [LICENSE](LICENSE) file for more details.

 Copyright [2024] Sasha Ovsankin